-The European Collection of Cell Cultures (ECACC) was established in 1984 as a cell culture collection to service the research community and provide an International Depository Authority recognised patent depository for Europe.
+The European Collection of Authenticated Cell Cultures (ECACC) was established in 1984 as a cell culture collection to service the research community and provide an International Depository Authority recognised patent depository for Europe.
 Over the last three decades ECACC has expanded and diversified to become one of the premier collections of authenticated cell cultures in the world and this remains the core of ECACC's business.
 The collections currently hold over 40,000 cell lines representing 45 different species, 50 tissue types, 300 HLA types, 450 monoclonal antibodies and at least 800 genetic disorders.

-The development and maintenance of such a diverse collection has inevitably produced a high level of specialist knowledge and this, combined with the support of the Health Protection Agency, has enabled ECACC to position itself as a centre of expertise in all aspects of cell culture.
-ECACC has developed a comprehensive range of cell culture services and diversified into new product areas such as high quality genomic DNA extracted from cell lines.
+The development and maintenance of such a diverse collection has inevitably produced a high level of specialist knowledge and this has enabled ECACC to position itself as a centre of expertise in all aspects of cell culture.
+ECACC has developed a comprehensive range of cell culture services and diversified into new product areas such as extracted from cell lines.